-Teaching your toddler about his body is one of the most important parenting jobs you have.
-From naming body parts to talking about appropriate touch, he begins to learn about consent and body autonomy at a very young age.
-So when a relative asks Baby for a hug—and he says “no”— what should you do?
+Teaching your toddler about their body is one of the most important parenting jobs you have.
+From naming body parts to talking about appropriate touch, they begin to learn about consent and body autonomy at a very young age.
+So when a relative asks Baby for a hug—and they say “no”— what should you do?

 Does your child have to hug relatives?

 According to the American Academy of Pediatrics, parents should not force children to give hugs or kisses to people they do not want to, even grandparents.
-The AAP encourages parents to constantly reinforce the idea that a toddler’s body is his own, and he can protect it.
-If you ask Baby to hug his grandparents goodbye and he says no (either with words or body language), it’s important to honor his wishes.
+The AAP encourages parents to constantly reinforce the idea that a toddler’s body is their own, and they can protect it.
+If you ask Baby to hug their grandparents goodbye and they say no (either with words or body language), it’s important to honor their wishes.

 Establishing your rules

 Parents need to ask themselves, “Do I expect my child to hug or kiss a relative just because I say so?”
-If the answer is “no,” it’s important to then talk with Baby about what may happen during greetings and goodbyes beforehand, so you have the opportunity to explain to him (without doing so while standing in front of the relative), why it’s his choice to pick how he wants to show affection.
+If the answer is “no,” it’s important to then talk with Baby about what may happen during greetings and goodbyes beforehand, so you have the opportunity to explain to them (without doing so while standing in front of the relative), why it’s their choice to pick how they want to show affection.